HCC Bond Update

 The 2013 Capital Improvements Program (CIP) continues with full operations on multiple active sites.

 Acres Homes Campus is in the final stages of closeout.
 Central South Campus is in the final stages of closeout.
 Coleman Campus is in the final stages of closeout.
 Eastside Campus is in the final stages of closeout.
 Felix Fraga Campus is in the final stages of closeout.
 Northline Campus is in the final stages of closeout.
 West Houston Institute is in the final stages of closeout.
 North Forest Campus Academic Building in the final stages of closeout.
-Automotive Technology Building and Workforce Renovation interior and exterior finish out continued.
-Finally, Central Campus interior and exterior finish out continued.
+Automotive Technology Building and Workforce Renovation construction nearing substantial completion.
+Finally, Central Campus construction nearing substantial completion.

 Throughout this program, the Bond Team has actively pursued opportunities for Small Businesses to participate and have provided the following link for interested SBE subcontractors: